Zichron Yaakov is a town on Carmel Mountain in Haifa District. It was founded in 1882 with the help of Baron Edmond James de Rothschild.

 Making all the paper & paper products by hand assures high quality & unique finished products.

 It was lunchtime, so we stopped by Nili Caffee.
 As it turns out, there is a local sandwich called Zichrona.
 It is a homemade bun stuffed with feta cheese, mozzarella, tomatoes, a fried egg, and herbs.
 Of course, I had to try it, and it was tasty.

 If you love cheeses and looking for a place to eat near the city, see Schwartzman Dairy in Bat Shlomo.

-On both sides of the pedestrian mall, you can find alleys that lead you to galleries, stores, and restaurants.
-Here is one of such alleys:
+On both sides of the pedestrian mall, you can find alleys leading to galleries, stores, and restaurants.
+Here is one such alley:

 Don’t miss the big secret of Zichron Yaakov Courtyards that branch from the Wine Route pedestrian street.
 If you have visited here before, you will be happy to discover that behind the facades of the main street, there are hidden surprises that are updated and will surprise you again each time you visit.